-Until further notice, due to COVID-19, Woodstock Hospital’s Walk-In Counselling program will be implementing pre-booked telephone counselling sessions.
+Due to COVID-19, Woodstock Hospital’s Walk-In Counselling program will be implementing pre-booked telephone counselling sessions.
 If you would like to pre-book a counselling session during our regular Walk-In Counselling hours (Thursdays between 12-6pm), please contact Outpatient Mental Health at 519-421-4223.
 Please call between 8:30 am-4:30 pm Monday through Friday.

 If you need to access the Oxford County Counselling - Welcome Information Form, please click here.